-In some exceptional cases, the EIC Fund may recommend to the Agency to reject an investment when initial assessment or due diligence, at any stage, reports substantial negative issues in accordance with the EIC investment guidelines.
+In some exceptional cases, the EIC Fund may reject an investment when initial assessment or due diligence, at any stage, reports substantial negative issues in accordance with the EIC investment guidelines.

-61. What forms of investment does the EIC Fund use?
+68. What forms of investment does the EIC Fund use?

 The investment component is tailored based on the assessed investment scenario and may take different forms.
-It may consist of convertible instruments (i.e. loans/bonds/notes and other similar instruments such as participation rights and simple agreements for future equity (SAFE), a combination of such quasi-equity instruments and direct equity, or direct equity, initially covering seed-stage up to growth equity rounds.
+It may consist of convertible instruments (i.e. loans/bonds/notes and other similar instruments such as participation rights and simple agreements for future equity (SAFE)), or direct equity as part of a funding round with other co-investors

-The EIC Fund may use convertible instruments and combination of quasi-equity instruments in cases that are not sufficiently mature for regular investors (not investor-ready), due to remaining very high risk.
+The EIC Fund may use convertible instruments and combination of quasi-equity instruments in cases that the company is not yet sufficiently mature to attract other investors but is expected to raise a funding round with other investors within a reasonable time period.

 The EIC Fund may use direct equity in cases where potential investors show immediate interest in coinvesting into EIC selected companies.
-The EIC Fund will seek to ensure that the equity investment is at least matched by these other potential, qualified investors (i.e. which will cover at least 50% of the round), having an objective of 1:3 leverage for the full EIC investment cycle.
+The EIC Fund will seek that the equity investment is at least matched